akashrl/Naive-Bayes-Classification-Algorithm/README.md

 See ***NBC_Proj.pdf*** for full project and algorithm details.

-In this programming assignment I have implemented a naive Bayes classification algorithm and evaluated it on a modified Yelp dataset.
+In this programming assignment, the Naive Bayes Classification algorithm was implemented and evaluated it on a modified Yelp dataset.

 **Note:** This was implemented from scratch in Python.
 No models already implemented in machine learning libraries (e.g., scikit-learn) were used.